SmartVision-Research/server_administration/README.md

 Description

 Creates a new Linux user, assigns it to the researcher group, and generates a random secure password.
-It also logs the credentials in user_passwords.txt.
+It also logs the credentials in user_passwords.log.

 Usage